SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingAutoScalingGroupTagProperty.md

----
-layout: glossary
-title: Add-VSAutoScalingAutoScalingGroupTagProperty
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAutoScalingAutoScalingGroupTagProperty

 ## SYNOPSIS
-Adds an AWS::AutoScaling::AutoScalingGroup.TagProperty resource property to the template
+Adds an AWS::AutoScaling::AutoScalingGroup.TagProperty resource property to the template.
+TagProperty specifies a list of tags for the Tag property of AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html.
+TagProperty adds tags to all associated instances in an Amazon EC2 Auto Scaling group.

 ## SYNTAX